Adam's Peak

-Adam's Peak is a 2243 m conical sacred mountain located in central Sri Lanka.
-It is well known for the Sri Pada (ශ්රී පාද), a 1.8 m rock formation near the summit whose name is also used for the mountain itself.
-In Buddhist tradition the print is held to be the footprint of the Buddha, in Sri Lankan Hindu tradition that of Hanuman or Shiva (its Tamil name, சிவனொளிபாதமலை, Sivanolipaathamalai, means 'Mountain of Shiva's Light'), and in some Islamic and Christian traditions that of Adam or St Thomas the Apostle.
+Adam's Peak is a 2243 m conical sacred mountain and place of pilgrimage in central Sri Lanka, famous for the Sri Pada (ශ්රී පාද), a 1.8 m hollow, footprint-like rock formation near the summit whose name is also used for the mountain itself.
+The formation is identified differently by adherents of several religious traditions: in Buddhist tradition as the footprint of the Buddha; in Sri Lankan Hindu tradition as that of Hanuman or Shiva (its Tamil name, சிவனொளிபாதமலை, Sivanolipaathamalai, means 'Mountain of Shiva's Light'); and in some Islamic and Christian traditions as that of Adam or St. Thomas the Apostle.

-The mountain is also known as Mount Malaya in Buddhist sources, particularly the Mahayana Lankavatara Sutra, which states that the Buddha preached this sutra on top of the mountain.
-According to this sutra, the mountain was the abode of Ravana, overlord of the Rakshasas and ruler of Lanka.
-Other names in Sanskrit sources include Mount Lanka, Ratnagiri ("Mountain of Gems"), Malayagiri and Mount Rohana.
+In Buddhist sources the mountain is also known as Mount Malaya, particularly in the Mahayana Lankavatara Sutra, which states that the Buddha preached the sutra on its summit and describes the mountain as the abode of Ravana, overlord of the Rakshasas and ruler of Lanka.
+Other names found in Sanskrit sources include Mount Lanka, Ratnagiri ("Mountain of Gems"), Malayagiri, and Mount Rohana.

-The mountain is also seen as the abode of the deity Saman and also goes by various names associated with this, including Samanthakūta in Pali, and Samonalakanda ("Mountain of Saman").
+Adam's Peak is also regarded as the abode of the deity Saman and consequently bears several names associated with him, including Samanthakūta in Pali and Samonalakanda ("Mountain of Saman").